Marriages & family forms: opposite

 Latter-day Saints.
 The Attorney General of British Columbia, Canada,

-has decided to not prosecute Mormon splinter groups in that province for
+originally decided to not prosecute Mormon splinter groups in that province for

 Canadian Charter of Rights and Freedoms' guarantees of religious